Marx & Lennon

 Marx & Lennon: The Parallel Sayings is an anthology of 400 humorous quotes from John Lennon and Groucho Marx on a variety of themes.
+The book's title is a humorous reference to Karl Marx and Vladimir Lenin.
 Quotations are thematically collected in such a way that the top section of a page contains Marx's quotes, and the bottom section contains Lennon's.
 The book is edited by Joey Green and includes an introduction by Arthur Marx and a foreword by Yoko Ono.
 Including the index, it is 254 pages long.